HackerYou/student-resources/README.md

 # Student Resources
 This repository has all the information you need in order to successfully navigate through courses at Juno College.
-You will find information on the different resources you need for each course, how to set youp computer up for all courses, a guide to all the different application we use for online courses, and much more.
+You will find information on the different resources you need for each course, how to set your computer up for all courses, a guide to all the different application we use for online courses, and much more.
 Please refer to the Table of Contents below to find the resource you need.

 ## Table of Contents